ERNIE-ViLG 2.0: Improving Text-to-Image Diffusion Model with Knowledge-Enhanced Mixture-of-Denoising-Experts: Conclusions

 \section{Conclusions}

 We present ERNIE-ViLG~2.0, the first Chinese large-scale text-to-image generation model based on diffusion models.
 To improve the fine-grained control of scene semantics, we incorporate visual and textual knowledge of the scene into diffusion models.
-To disentangle the model parameters for different denoising timesteps, we introduce MoDE in the denoising U-Net and scale up the model parameters to 24B with a relatively short inference time.
-Experiments show that our model achieves state-of-the-art on MS-COCO and that each proposed mechanism contributes to the final results.
-To allow fair comparisons between Chinese and English text-to-image models, we collect a bilingual prompt set ViLG-300.
-Human evaluation on ViLG-300 indicates that our model is preferred over baseline models in both text relevancy and image fidelity.
-Further analysis suggests that different knowledge sources improve the generation in different aspects, and that using more experts results in better image quality.
-In the future, we intend to enrich external image-text alignment knowledge and expand the usage of multiple experts to advance the generation further.
+To disentangle the model parameters for different denoising timesteps, we introduce MoDE and scale up the model parameters to 24B with a relatively short inference time.
+Experiments show that ERNIE-ViLG~2.0 achieves state-of-the-art on MS-COCO and each proposed mechanism contributes to the final results.
+To allow fair comparisons between Chinese and English text-to-image models, we collect a bilingual prompt set ViLG-300, and human evaluation indicates that ERNIE-ViLG~2.0 is preferred over strong baselines in both text relevancy and image fidelity.
+Further analysis suggests that different knowledge sources improve the generation in different aspects, and using more experts results in better image quality.
+In the future, we intend to enrich external image-text alignment knowledge and expand the usage of multiple experts to advance the generation.
+See also Appendix for more details on training and evaluation.